sougata-ub/saha-bari-kali-pujo/index.md

 This is the unchanging truth that death cannot touch.
 Your body will die, your mind and the sense of "I" will dissolve, but your Swarupa (your true essence) is eternal.
 It is infinite, unborn, and deathless.
 As Sri Krishna declares in the [Bhagavad Gita](https://www.holy-bhagavad-gita.org/index/):

-> avināśhi tu tadviddhi yena sarvam idaṁ tatam, vināśham avyayasyāsya na kaśhchit kartum arhati ॥ 2.17 _(Meaning: That which pervades the entire body, know it to be indestructible.
-No one can cause the destruction of the imperishable soul)_
+> avināśhi tu tadviddhi yena sarvam idaṁ tatam, vināśham avyayasyāsya na kaśhchit kartum arhati ॥
+> antavanta ime dehā nityasyoktāḥ śharīriṇaḥ, anāśhino ’prameyasya tasmād yudhyasva bhārata ॥
+> ya enaṁ vetti hantāraṁ yaśh chainaṁ manyate hatam, ubhau tau na vijānīto nāyaṁ hanti na hanyate ॥
+> na jāyate mriyate vā kadāchin, nāyaṁ bhūtvā bhavitā vā na bhūyaḥ, ajo nityaḥ śhāśhvato ’yaṁ purāṇo, na hanyate hanyamāne śharīre ॥ (2.17-2.20)
 >
-> antavanta ime dehā nityasyoktāḥ śharīriṇaḥ, anāśhino ’prameyasya tasmād yudhyasva bhārata ॥ 2.18 _(Meaning: Only the material body is perishable; the embodied soul within is indestructible, immeasurable, and eternal.
-Therefore, fight, O descendent of Bharat.)_
->
-> ya enaṁ vetti hantāraṁ yaśh chainaṁ manyate hatam, ubhau tau na vijānīto nāyaṁ hanti na hanyate ॥ 2.19 _(Meaning: Neither of them is in knowledge-the one who thinks the soul can slay and the one who thinks the soul can be slain.
-For truly, the soul neither kills nor can it be killed.)_
+> _(Meaning: That which pervades the entire body, know it to be indestructible.
+No one can cause the destruction of the imperishable soul.
+Only the material body is perishable; the embodied soul within is indestructible, immeasurable, and eternal.
+Therefore, fight, O descendent of Bharat.
+Neither of them is in knowledge-the one who thinks the soul can slay and the one who thinks the soul can be slain.
+For truly, the soul neither kills nor can it be killed.
+The soul is neither born, nor does it ever die; nor having once existed, does it ever cease to be.
->
-> na jāyate mriyate vā kadāchin, nāyaṁ bhūtvā bhavitā vā na bhūyaḥ, ajo nityaḥ śhāśhvato ’yaṁ purāṇo, na hanyate hanyamāne śharīre ॥ 2.20 _(Meaning: The soul is neither born, nor does it ever die; nor having once existed, does it ever cease to be.
 The soul is without birth, eternal, immortal, and ageless.
 It is not destroyed when the body is destroyed.)_
+>
 >
 > nainaṁ chhindanti śhastrāṇi nainaṁ dahati pāvakaḥ, na chainaṁ kledayantyāpo na śhoṣhayati mārutaḥ ॥ 2.23 _(Meaning: Weapons cannot shred the soul, nor can fire burn it.
 Water cannot wet it, nor can the wind dry it.)_
 >